Basil van Rooyen: Endurance racing

 Best result was a 2nd place with Tony Dean driving a Ferrari Dino in the 1968 Kyalami 9 hour.

-Mazda SA brought their competition Mazda RX100 Saloon from Japan with factory support team to the 1971 Springbok Endurance Series, BvR and Gough as drivers.
-Engine performance was impressive, but BvR was so disappointed with the handling that he phoned the SA factory boss for an OK to make alterations.
+Mazda SA brought their competition Mazda RX100 Saloon from Japan with factory support team to the 1971 Springbok Endurance Series, van Rooyen and Gough as drivers.
+Engine performance was impressive, but van Rooyen was so disappointed with the handling that he phoned the SA factory boss for an OK to make alterations.
 So, just 2 days before the race, the front suspension was removed, parts and brackets cut, welded, bent etc, then re-assembled - to the horror of the Japanese mechanics!
 (Thereafter it lapped - the text says! - up to 4 seconds faster??)